Back to top

 Statistical and administrative sources refer usually to institutional units active in providing health (care) services to the population.
 In the description of the financing of health care, the units mainly refer to those involved in the process of paying for the services delivered for consumption.
 Expenditure refers to the payments related to final consumption of all goods and services by the domestic population (in the majority of countries, health care services provided to foreigners cannot be separated and are included in the domestic consumption).

-In the health care expenditure data collection three approaches are possible.
-Data collection can be built starting either from the financing, or from the provider side or from the functional side.
-Depending on the information source available various elements can be used as statistical unit.
+In the health care expenditure data collection, three approaches are possible.
+Data collection can be built starting either from the financing side, from the provider side or from the functional side.
+Depending on the information source available, various elements can be used as statistical unit.
 It may be an observation unit on which information is received and statistics are compiled, or an analytical unit which statisticians create by splitting or combining observation units with the help of estimations or imputations, in order to supply more detailed and/or homogenous data than would otherwise be possible.

 The data aim at providing a complete overview of expenditure on health care goods and services consumed by the domestic population and produced by providers of health care, from whichever source this consumption is financed.

-European Union Member States, EFTA countries (Norway, Liechtenstein, Iceland, Switzerland), Bosnia and Herzegovina, Moldova and the Republic of Serbia provide data for Health Care Expenditure.
+European Union Member States, EFTA countries (Norway, Liechtenstein, Iceland, Switzerland), Bosnia and Herzegovina, Georgia, Moldova, Montenegro and the Republic of Serbia provide data for Health Care Expenditure.
+Data for the United Kingdom is disseminated until reference year 2019.

 Calendar year

 Accuracy of SHA data is linked to and depends on the accuracy of the data received from the countries.
-Data sources are mainly administrative and register-based data, only a small percentage of the figures come from surveys or other means.
+Data sources are mainly administrative and register-based data, only a small percentage of the figures come from surveys or other sources.
 Accordingly, for SHA data collection, accuracy deals with problems of coverage as the main possible source of errors.
-For the detailed information on sources used by countries see the Methodological information per country in the Annex.
+For the detailed information on sources used by countries see the countries' Methodological information in the Annex.

-Current expenditure data are presented according to following units:
+Current expenditure data are presented according to the following units:

 • expenditure amount in millions of euro;